swcarpentry/git-novice/episodes/04-changes.md

 ### Commit with Rstudio

-You can also refer to the episode on [how to commit using the Rstudio Git tab](14-supplemental-rstudio.md#git-commit).
+You can also refer to the episode on [how to `git commit` using the Rstudio Git tab](14-supplemental-rstudio.md#git-commit).

 :::::::::::::::::::::::::